 Step 5: Donate to the Temple or Shrine

 After you receive your goshuin…or sometimes before…you will make a small donation of gratitude towards the temple.
-The standard donation is 300 yen, but some locations or elaborate seals are more expensive.
-The price should be clearly posted
+The typical donation is 500 yen, but some locations or elaborate seals are more expensive.
+They should clearly post the price.

-Please have exact change.
+Please have exact change, if possible.
 Credit cards are never accepted.

 A Summary of Goshuin Etiquette